Scrambleds/sales-pages/sales-pages/RESTRUCTURE_PLAN.md

 - Each module will have its own routes file
 - Main app.routes.ts will import from module routes

-### Step 4: Add Gofive Libraries (when available)
+### Step 4: Add libs Libraries (when available)
-- `@gofive/angular-common` - Common utilities
+- `@libs/angular-common` - Common utilities
-- Gofive Asset - UI components and assets
+- libs Asset - UI components and assets

 ## Benefits
 1. **Better Organization**: Each module is self-contained
 2. **Lazy Loading**: Each module can be lazy-loaded
 3. **Scalability**: Easy to add new modules
 4. **Team Collaboration**: Different teams can work on different modules
-5. **Gofive Integration**: Ready for Gofive libraries
+5. **libs Integration**: Ready for libs libraries

 ## Next Steps
-1. Confirm this structure matches your Venio.Web pattern
+1. Confirm this structure matches your SalesPages.Web pattern
 2. Begin migration
-3. Set up Gofive library access (npm token or local link)
+3. Set up libs library access (npm token or local link)
-4. Integrate Gofive components
+4. Integrate libs components